krossovochkin/SmallestAPK/README.md

 Go further
 -----------------
-Let's look at `xmlns:android`.
+Let's look at `xmlns:android`.<br>
 This is just a declaration.
-We can write: `xmlns:a` and then use `a:name` instead of `android:name`.
+We can write: `xmlns:a` and then use `a:name` instead of `android:name`.<br>
 Also we can write content of AndroidManifest.xml in one line.

-Assume, that it doesn't matter what text we will show in our application, I replaced `Hello world` string with `android.R.string.ok`.
+Assume, that it doesn't matter what text we will show in our application, I replaced `Hello world` string with `android.R.string.ok`.<br>
 You can say, that this is a cheating.
 May be ;)

 Apk file before signing is very small.
-But it doubles its size after signing.
+But it doubles its size after signing.<br>
-So, we need to reduce keystore size.
+So, we need to reduce keystore size.<br>
-There are many fields in keystore (Organization, Name, Country etc.), but only any one field is required.
+There are many fields in keystore (Organization, Name, Country etc.), but only any one field is required.<br>
 So, fill `Organization` with `.` (dot), and create smallest sufficient passwords (`......` six dots).

 With this modifications apk file size becomes **2980** bytes!